What is a Collateral Mortgage?

 What is a Standard Charge Mortgage?

 A standard charge mortgage, sometimes called a conventional charge mortgage, registers all the specifications of your mortgage, including its principal amount.
 For example, if you borrowed a $500,000 mortgage, then your lender will register a $500,000 mortgage.
-Since there’s no extra amount above that, should you wish to borrow more money in the future, your lender will need to register another charge for that amount.
-Mortgage registrations cost money through legal fees, and they also take time.
-Most mortgages that you might see from most lenders are standard-charge mortgages.
+This registration secures the loan amount, plus any unpaid interest and fees, minus any repaid principal.
+Should you wish to borrow more money in the future, your lender will need to register another charge for that amount.
+Mortgage registrations cost money and incur legal fees, and they also take time.

 Bank Disclosures

 Knowing how your mortgage is registered is important.
 The Canadian Bankers Association (CBA) has a voluntary "Commitment to Provide Information on Mortgage Security" that will disclose information about your mortgage security.
 This includes telling you about the difference between collateral charge mortgages and conventional (standard) charge mortgages when it comes to switching to another lender, borrowing more funds, or discharging the mortgage.
-Banks that follow this voluntary commitment will disclose this information on their website, at their bank branches, and on request.
+Banks that follow this voluntary commitment disclose this information on their website, at their bank branches, and on request.

 Collateral Charge vs. Standard Charge